Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "She didn't pass away," Endora shook her head, "I looked into that as well.
 The coven had her turned into something useful."

-"Turned into something useful?," Darrin nodded and then shook his head, "How?
+"Turned into something useful?"
+Darrin nodded and then shook his head, "How?
 If she didn't remember she was a witch?"

 "My dear boy, you don't have to remember you're a witch to have the coven decide you've outlived your usefulness…," Endora said, looking up, "If I recall, she's now a teapot."

-"Oh no," Darrin said, looking down.
+"Oh no," Darrin looked down.

-"What?," Endora walked up to him.
+"What?"
+Endora walked up to him.

 "My mother got a teapot from my grandmother's will… she said it was her favorite," Darrin said.

 "This is no laughing matter, Endora," Darrin started pacing, "I'm a… a…"

 "Warlock," Endora finished for him, "You can say it.
 Your station in life has finally been elevated."